-The MSN Nurse Educator Concentration is for BSN-prepared registered nurses interested in developing competencies in patient education, staff development and academic education.
+The Master of Science in Nursing Nurse Educator Concentration for BSN-prepared registered nurses interested in becoming professional educators with competencies in patient education, staff development and academic education.

-Graduates will be eligible to take the National League for Nursing’s (NLN) Certified Nurse Educator (CNE) exam, upon completion of requisite experience.
+Graduates will be prepared to take the National League for Nursing’s (NLN) Certified Nurse Educator (CNE) exam, upon completion of requisite experience.

 Click on the following to learn more: